 After leaving Port Hedland for a few years, and having her own children, she returned, and began working with YIC in case management as a family support worker.
 Marie now supports older teenagers and young adults leaving the care of the Youth Involvement Centre.

 Marie claims the staff at YIC saw her potential before she did.
 “When I was a teenager, it was really good having somewhere to go, for respite.
 It was the extra support and a place to be you.
 It gave me the chance to talk to people who weren’t family or friends, without judgement.
 It’s unbearable to think where I would have gone or what I would have gotten up to if the Youth Centre wasn’t available to me,” she said.

 As an organisation that has played a big role in her own life, Marie is now proud to work for and advocate the YIC.

-Marie’s two children attend the Deadly Hearts program, which she is happy to support as a full-time working mother, because she loves seeing her children in a safe environment, learning and engaging with other children.
+As Marie works full-time, her two children attend the Deadly Hearts program.
+She loves seeing her children in a safe environment, learning and engaging with other children.

 “It’s the best thing I can do for them when I’m working full-time – and they love it.
 They learn how to socialise, and learn other skills like meditation; the program empowers them.”

 The Council works with over 550 young people across their programs.
 Ellis emphasised that the team at YIC are role models for the children and young adults, as well as like family.
 As a result it’s important to have young people and Aboriginal people working at YIC.